 There are a couple of key reasons why lead magnets are so ineffective for service providers:

 - Freebie hunters and prospective clients are totally different people.
-The level of trust and commitment required to download a freebie, is close to zero.
-The trust and commitment required to buy a low-cost information product is moderate.
-BUT the trust and commitment required to hire the services of an expert is absolutely HUGE.
+The level of commitment or interest required to download a freebie, is close to zero.
+However, the commitment and interest required to hire the services of an expert is absolutely huge.

 - The service provider needs to somehow reposition themselves as a professional, who offers a high quality service.
 This, after showing they were fine offering ethical bribes / freebies, in an effort to get clients.
-At best, it looks needy.
+At best, it looks a little needy.
 At worst it looks shoddy.
-Either way, that’s a heck of a barrier to overcome!
+Either way, that’s a considerable barrier to overcome.

 My advice is to pause and think.
 Consider why you need lead magnets and what you hope to achieve.
-Unless you sell advertising based on list size, it’s a pretty poor strategy.
+Unless you sell advertising based on list size, it’s usually a pretty poor strategy.

 The most valuable lists, by far, are those that grow organically.
+No lead magnets required.
 Organic lists grow because people are genuinely interested in knowing more about what you do.
 These interested people are of enormous value to your business.
 They not only share your newsletter with their friends, they truly are prospective clients.

 Tip: If you found this useful, you can get my latest ideas delivered direct to your inbox, for free, right here.